 Of course, this iterative search procedure is not directly feasible.
 First, we do not observe the true function $f_m^(\cdot)$, and it instead must be estimated from the observable data.
 Second, solving the max-min program may be quite difficult as both the inner minimization over the theory's allowable functions and the outer maximization over feature vectors may be intractable.
-We tackle both of these challenges and construct a feasible search procedure for empirical anomalies.
+We next tackle both of these challenges, constructing our first feasible search procedure for empirical anomalies.